janEntikan/panda3d-docs/programming/networking/distributed/distributed-smooth-node.rst

 Finally, having all that set and done, one last call is needed to propagate the location and rotation of the node.
-While the other methods handle the local smoothing on the other connected clients, the startPosHprBroadcast method will handle the distribution of the transformations from the source node to the connected target clients.
+While the other methods handle the local smoothing on the other connected clients, the start_pos_hpr_broadcast method will handle the distribution of the transformations from the source node to the connected target clients.